siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/WebSphereMQ/overview.md

 ### Compatibility

-This plug-in requires version 6.0 of IBM UrbanCode Deploy.
+This plug-in requires version 6.0 of IBM DevOps Deploy.

-The UrbanCode Deploy plug-in for WebSphere MQ works with WebSphere MQ versions 7.5 and newer.
+The DevOps Deploy plug-in for WebSphere MQ works with WebSphere MQ versions 7.5 and newer.

-The steps in this plug-in run on any agents that the IBM UrbanCode Deploy server supports.
+The steps in this plug-in run on any agents that the IBM DevOps Deploy server supports.

 Currently, zOS is not supported.

 ### Installation

 No special steps are required for installation.
-See [Installing plug-ins in UrbanCode Deploy](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in UrbanCode Deploy").
+See [Installing plug-ins in DevOps Deploy](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in DevOps Deploy").

 ### History